 Former postdoc in the Theoretical Biophysics group headed by Edda Klipp at Humboldt-Universität zu Berlin and member of the LiSyM network, I am now an independent Group Leader at the Technical University of Munich focusing on developing an advanced bioinformatics toolbox for analyzing, integrating, and mining of various omics data in the context of precision medicine as well as molecular disease and patient subtyping.

 I received my diploma in biology in 2001 from the Heinrich-Heine-University in Duesseldorf and the Dr. rer. nat.
 (Ph.D.) degree in 2006 from the University of Hohenheim in Germany.
 The practical part of my Ph.D. thesis had been realized at the clinic for gastroenterology, hepatology and infectiology at the university hospital in Duesseldorf.
 After my Ph.D.
-I focussed my studies on LPS-, PHx- and CMV-induced MAP-kinase-regulated intra- or intercellular signal transduction and immune cell recruitment
+I focussed my studies on MAP-kinase-regulated cytokine/chemokine expression in response to bacterial or viral pathogens with a main issue on

 Projects: LiSyM Core Infrastructure and Management (LiSyM-PD), Early Metabolic Injury (LiSyM-EMI - Pillar I), Chronic Liver Disease Progression (LiSyM-DP - Pillar II), Regeneration and Repair in Acute-on-Chronic Liver Failure (LiSyM-ACLF - Pillar III), Liver Function Diagnostics (LiSyM-LiFuDi - Pillar IV), Model Guided Pharmacotherapy In Chronic Liver Disease (LiSyM-MGP), Molecular Steatosis - Imaging & Modeling (LiSyM-MSIM), The Hedgehog Signalling Pathway (LiSyM-JGMMS), Multi-Scale Models for Personalized Liver Function Tests (LiSyM-MM-PLF), LiSyM PALs, LiSyM network, LiSyM-Krebs Partnering